machzqcq/elasticsearch_opensearch/README.md

 - **IDE**: VS CODE 1.95.3 (primarily) and extensions, Jupyter

 # STUDENT ENVIRONMENT
-There are many ways to align infrastructure to do this course, however the below diagram is what we will be confirming to:
+There are many ways to align infrastructure to do this course, however the below diagram is what we will be conforming to:
 ![environment](./environment.svg)

 # WHY NOT WINDOWS